pinf/pinf/README.md

 ### What is PINF?

-PINF is a set of specific tools and conventions combined to create a platform that allows for the creation of portable programs implemented by orchestrating diverse packages and services contributed and operated by a diverse community.
+PINF is a set of specific tools and conventions combined to create a platform that allows for the creation of portable programs implemented by orchestrating diverse packages and services contributed and operated by a distributed community.
 The `pinf` command is an application used to call PINF-based programs.

 PINF enables collaboratively built systems of arbitrary complexity.